sedelmeyer/cc-pydata/docs/about.rst

 2. There are a set of automated tests configured using ``tox`` to ensure that the ``cc-pydata`` project functions correctly on several different versions of Python (those versions are ``python 3.6``, ``python 3.7``, and ``python 3.8`` as of ``cc-pydata`` v0.3.0 at the time of my writing this).

-   * This ``tox`` configuration also runs a documentation test build to ensures that the ``cc-pydata`` Sphinx-based documentation renders successfully and it runs a linter to ensure that the project code meets `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ linting standards.
+   * This ``tox`` configuration also runs a documentation test build to ensure that the ``cc-pydata`` Sphinx-based documentation renders successfully and it runs a linter to ensure that the project code meets `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ standards.

    * Also, dependent on whether the ``tox`` option is enabled for the rendered ``cc-pydata`` template, the rendered template itself will also contain a ``tox``-automated test configuration as well to perform similar tasks for the resulting rendered template (and yet another layer of tests within tests).